-- This Panel will be responsible for choosing the Acts that they believe should qualify for the Spotlight Programme.
-These Acts will be considered by the judges to be closest to “export-readiness” and the judges will indicate what skills and training will be necessary for these Acts to reach the global stage.
+- This Panel will be responsible for choosing the Acts that are deemed suitable for the Spotlight Programme.
+These Acts will be considered to be closest to “export-readiness” and the judges will indicate what skills and training will be necessary for these Acts to reach the global stage.
 The judges’ decisions are final.

 - While MusicTT aims for a Spotlight portfolio of 6 Acts, the judges may deem the Acts seen as in need of further development before they reach a stage of export potential.
 As such, the Spotlight portfolio may end up being much smaller.

 Kira Mohammed is a young and inspiring woman who has dedicated her life to helping creatives.
 Her parents were both singers/musicians for many years.
 At the age of 10, Kira and her only brother followed in her parents’ footsteps and quickly became known as a talented singing duo in the music industry.
 She carried on her singing career well into young adulthood and has performed with bands such as District and Mayaro the band to name a few.